 Greystones is a popular destination for travellers and locals year-round.
 Keen to make the most of a day in this charming coastal town?
 Here’s our ultimate guide to spending 24 hours in Greystones.

-Located in County Wicklow, not far from the electric energy of Dublin City, is Greystones – a laid-back coastal town with tonnes to see and do.
+Located in County Wicklow, not far from the electric energy of Dublin City, is Greystones, one of the best places to live in Ireland – a laid-back coastal town with tonnes to see and do.

 Favoured by natives and out-of-towners in equal measure, Greystones is a treasure trove of artisanal shops, independent eateries, and traditional pubs.

 Once a small and sleepy fishing village, today, Greystones is a hive of activity and adventure just waiting to be explored.
 Read on to find out how to make the most of 24 hours in Greystones.